Menu

 • The expected discount is often modest and sometimes misleading.
 But airlines like Alaska offer a simple 10% off the published lowest fare.

-• The discount is often a percentage off full fare flexible tickets.
-Since full fare tickets are inherently very expensive, the discounted bereavement fare might still be more expensive than a regular non-refundable last minute economy ticket found online.
+• The discount is often a percentage off full fare flexible ticket.
+Since full-fare tickets are inherently costly, the discounted bereavement fare might still be more expensive than a regular non-refundable last-minute economy ticket available online.

-• The greatest value is not always the lowest price but the flexibility.
-Bereavement fares often waive change fees which can be over $200.
+• The most significant value is not always the lowest price, but the flexibility.
+Bereavement fares often waive change fees, which can be over $200.
 It also allows for a longer travel window, accommodating the unpredictable nature of funeral dates and family affairs.
-Hope you're clear now about what are bereavement fares are.
+Hope you're clear now about what bereavement fares are.

-• If your preferred airline does not offer a bereavement discount or if the offered bereavement fare is more expensive than an online ticket then there can be some alternatives.
+• If your preferred airline does not offer a bereavement discount or if the provided bereavement fare is more expensive than an online ticket, then there can be some alternatives.

-• Use the flight search engines like Google flights to find the absolute lowest published fares for your emergency dates.
-Due to the dynamic pricing, the end moment non- refundable economy ticket may actually be cheaper than the official compassionate fare.
+• Use the flight search engines like Google Flights to find the absolute lowest published fares for your emergency dates.
+Due to dynamic pricing, the non- refundable economy ticket at the end may actually be cheaper than the official compassionate fare.

 • After booking the cheap ticket, call the airline and explain the situation.
-Even without a formal discount, many airlines will cancel your change fee for your return flight or provide a full flight credit if you need to cancel last minute airline tickets for funerals due to the circumstances.
+Even without a formal discount, many airlines will waive your change fee for your return flight or provide a full flight credit if you need to cancel last-minute airline tickets for funerals due to the circumstances.

-• If you have travel insurance then you need to look carefully if it covers the emergency situations or can provide you any favour towards last minute flights due to death.
+• If you have travel insurance, you need to carefully review whether it covers emergencies or provides assistance with last-minute flights due to death.

 Do Low-Cost Airlines Offer Bereavement Fares?

-Most budget airlines do not offer bereavement fares because their pricing model is already low.
+Most budget airlines do not offer bereavement fares because their fares are already low.

 • Spirit Airlines – No bereavement fare